Mediacom99/tryhackme-notes/README.md

-# Connecting to TryHackMe OpenVPN server for interacting with their VMs:
+# Connecting to TryHackMe OpenVPN server:

 Run this command: